CenturyLinkCloud/PublicKB/Blueprints/creating-blueprints-with-privacy-setting-of-private-shared.md

   "attachments": [],
   "related_products": [
     {
-      "title": "Hyperscale Server"
+      "title": "Hyperscale Server",
       "description": "Lightning-quick servers in the public cloud with 100% flash storage.
-Breakthrough performance for data and web scale architectures."
+Breakthrough performance for data and web scale architectures.", "link": "/hyperscale"
-      "link": "/hyperscale"
     },
     {
-      "title": "Private Cloud"
+      "title": "Private Cloud",
       "description": "Our stack, isolated and dedicated to you.
-Deploy in over 55 CenturyLink locations around the world."
+Deploy in over 55 CenturyLink locations around the world.", "link": "/private-cloud"
-      "link": "/private-cloud"
     }
   ]